serinth/akka-remote-lookup-example/README.md

 # RemoteLookup

 This will start an Akka Actor that sends an email operation to a remote EmailSystem (Running on a different Host/JVM) on a random port.
+Modify the `lookup.conf` file to change host and port settings.

 Starting both programs in separate terminals should demonstrate this.